On Demand Education for Architects

 The following courses listed below have recently been updated, or newly developed by BIA and approved by AIA.
 These programs cover a variety of topics that are highly requested amongst architects.
 Each program is worth 1 Learning Unit (LU) with Health, Safety, and Welfare (HSW) credit.
-For more information, please contact Zach Booker at email@example.com or (703) 674-1547.
+For more information, please contact Lisa at email@example.com.

 Brick Paving Systems (BIA012B) – Various brick paving systems are more appropriate to certain applications—patios, sidewalks, and other pedestrian venues are very different from requirements for vehicular routes.
 You’ll learn basic information about ASTM paver standards, base design, setting beds, edge restraints, bond patterns, and installation.